Jobs

 jobs/emailNewCustomerReport.ts

-import { EmailNewCustomerReport } from "@teamkeel/sdk";
+import { EmailNewCustomerReport, models } from "@teamkeel/sdk";

 export default EmailNewCustomerReport(async (ctx) => {